anatoly314/async-habr-translate/README.md

     return Promise.resovle('^_^')
 }
 ```
-The result of an asynchronous function is extracted through then or await:
+The result of an asynchronous function is extracted through `then` or `await`:

 ```javascript
 asyncFunction().then((value) => {